 2.6 Socio-economics

 Pubs can also be a vital part of the local economy and can act as hubs for socio-economic activity within a village.
 There have been studies into the role that pubs play at a socio-economic level such as that from Cabras and Reggiani (2010) in an econometric study of the village pubs of rural Cumbria.
 Pubs, as discussed earlier, are places where locals meet and come together and can act as ‘fertile terrain’ for a network of different relationships to exist.
-Through this network of relationships socio-economic benefits can arise from initiatives that often have origins in village pubs.
+Through this network socio-economic benefits can arise from initiatives that often have origins in village pubs.
 Examples of these initiatives could include the organisation of public events, voluntary services as well as other initiatives that can develop from social networks and meeting together in the pub environment.
 These initiatives can result in the accumulation of social capital that can lead to increased socio-economic activity.
 Cabras and Reggiani’s econometric study of village pubs in rural Cumbria assessed the hypothesis that pubs can promote socio-economic activity through the role they play in rural communities.
 In order to evaluate the hypothesis an index of socio-economic activity was constructed for each village studied which was incorporated into an econometric model.
 The study found that the socio-economic activity in an area is positively influenced by the presence of one or more pubs.
 It was found that pubs play a significant role in encouraging individuals to accumulate social capital and feeding socio-economic activity.
 Social networks are a pre-requisite for a prosperous socio-economic activity and since pubs are important in developing social networks there is correlation between the two (Cabras and Reggiani, 2007).

 2.7 Charity

 When discussing the importance of pubs charity is a noteworthy topic because there is some literature that recognises the connection between public houses and charity.
-One piece of literature by the Brewers and Licenced Retailers Association (1994) discusses the topic of charity arguing that although it is not known how much is raised per year in pubs for charitable causes it is estimated that around 90% of pubs are involved in charitable fundraising in one way or another and it was estimated in 1994 that pubs were responsible for raising around £60 million a year for charity.
+The Brewers and Licenced Retailers Association (1994) discuss the topic of charity arguing that although it is not known how much is raised per year in pubs for charitable causes it is estimated that around 90% of pubs are involved in charitable fundraising in one way or another and it was estimated in 1994 that pubs were responsible for raising around £60 million a year for charity.

 2.8 Community Cohesion